 About the T Sisters

 It is said the deeper a tree’s roots run, the taller it can grow.
-For siblings Erika, Rachel, and Chloe Tietjen of the T SISTERS, their roots as songwriters are buried in a narrative of family and sisterhood, and if their debut, KINDRED LINES, is any indication, the sky is the only limit for these Bay Area sisters.
+For siblings Erika, Rachel, and Chloe Tietjen of the T SISTERS, their roots as songwriters are buried in a narrative of family and sisterhood.

-California born and raised, the Tietjens have been singing together their whole lives.
+California born and raised, and now based in Oakland, the Tietjens have been singing together their whole lives.
 “We sang together when we were little, making up songs and writing plays together in the attic of our grandparents’ house,” says the trio.
 “Our parents were dancers and our father is a musician, so rhythm and movement were a constant backdrop for our experience of music.”
-Staging original music theater productions together in college inspired Erika, Rachel and Chloe to write and arrange their own music, leading to the T Sisters.
+Staging original musical theater productions together in college inspired Erika, Rachel and Chloe to write and arrange their own music, leading to the T Sisters.

 About Chthonic Theater

 Chthonic Theater (pronounced thon-ik) is an Oakland-based performing and visual arts collective.
-Founded by The T Sisters and Analisa Svehaug, our group is based out of the eclectic neighborhood of Jingletown in Oakland.
+Founded by the T Sisters and Analisa Svehaug, the collective is based out of the eclectic neighborhood of Jingletown in Oakland.